Swap feet for wheels, take on a new challenge this year and jump on the latest sustainable travel trend with this bikepacking guide.

 - Challenges you mentally and physically: Bikepacking can be tough, both physically and mentally.
 However, the more you do it, the easier it gets and the fitter you become.

 - Builds a community and helps connect you with new friends: Bikepacking is a great way to meet new friends.
 There are lots of Facebook groups to get involved with and clubs that put on events.

 - You get to spend time in incredible destinations: Bikepacking is an opportunity to explore and spend time in some amazing destinations.
-It might be a stunning red rock singletrack of Sedona, rolling green hills of Vermont, mountainous fjords of Squamish, or the top of Whistler Mountain with 360° views of the peaks and valleys around.
+It might be the stunning red rock singletrack of Sedona, the rolling green hills of Vermont, the mountainous fjords of Squamish, or the top of Whistler Mountain with 360° views of the peaks and valleys around.

 - Builds confidence: this confidence can spill over into the real world and improve your self-esteem in life, work, relationships, body, and more.

 - Helps to relieve stress levels: Exercise and spending time in nature can help relieve stress, making bikepacking a great choice if you need to blow off some steam.